 Data References

-Every user-defined variable in the program should identify uniquely in the program.
-However, the same variable name is used multiple times to name the data.
+We should declare each variable only once in the program.
+However, the same variable name is used multiple times under different group variables.
 In this case, the variable name must be qualified to ensure the uniqueness of the reference.
 IN and OF are used for reference, and both are logically equivalent.

 For example - Assume the same elementary variables are declared under two group variables.
 Referring to elementary variables should be like below -